 The vocation of artists: a class syllabus

-The following is syllabus material for the course that I'm presently teaching on the vocation of artists.
-The only thing I'll mention here, of a critical nature, is that a syllabus always involves the unenviable fact of choice: what to include and what to exclude.
+The following is syllabus material for the course that I teach on the vocation of artists.
+The only thing I'll mention here, of a critical nature, is that a syllabus always involves the unenviable matter of choice.
+What do you choose to include and what do you choose to exclude?
 So many other resources could have been included here, and perhaps should have been included.

 THE VOCATION OF AN ARTIST:

 IN BIBLICAL, HISTORICAL, THEOLOGICAL & CONTEMPORARY PERSPECTIVE